keptn/keptn.github.io/content/docs/develop/how_to/manage/service/index.md

 ---
 title: Service
-description: Create or onboard your service in Keptn
+description: Create or onboard your service in Keptn.
 weight: 30
 keywords: [manage]
 aliases: